Undergraduate Scholarships in Marine Science

 Interested students are required to submit:

 - Personal essay: How has your heritage made a difference in your life?
 How might it resonate in your work in marine science?
-How will a semester at the Duke Marine Laboratory benefit your career goals?
+How will a semester at the Duke University Marine Laboratory benefit your career goals?

 - Two academic letters of recommendation (emailed letters are acceptable)